TuiChain/blockchain/README.md

 ## Structure

-The whole repo is a Python package.
+The whole repo is a Python package named *tuichain-ethereum*.
-All Python code is under `tuichain/`.
+Python code is under `tuichain/`.
+Python tests are under `test/`.

 Directory `truffle/` is a Truffle setup.
 Contracts are under `truffle/contracts/`.